davelongdev/davelongdev/README.md

 ## Overview

-I'm a software developer specializing in front-end web development.
-I've been studying and working with software development for almost two years now.
-I've been focusing on the front-end, so I'm most confortabe working with JavaScript, HTML, and CSS.
-I'm also familiar with python, go, php, and lua.
-I've worked on projects using Hugo, Astro, and WordPress.
+I'm a software developer with interests in IT, security, AI and data, systems, and computer science.
+I've been studying and working with software development and tech since 2022.
+I've studied front-end and back-end development, low-level programming with a focus on c and assembly, and IT and computer systems.
+I'm most comfortabe working with Python, Javascript, Go, C, and HTML and CSS.
+I'm also familiar with php, C++, and lua.
+I've worked on web development projects using Hugo, Astro, and WordPress.

 ## Main Projects